lubiana/no-framework-tutorial/03-error-handler.md

 },
 ```

-Now run `composer update` in your console and it will be installed.
+Now run `composer update` in your console, and it will be installed.

 Another way to install packages is to simply type "composer require filp/whoops" into your terminal at the project root,
 i that case composer automatically installs the package and updates your composer.json-file.